tytydraco/yessleep/out/I_accidentally_created_artificial_intelligence_in_my_Minecraft_world.md

 The survivor gasped again.
 "Glen," he exclaimed.
 "Glen!"
 It ran back into the forest and collected another apple, thinking the first one had disappeared.

 I couldn't help but laugh, so I showed him that I could go to any object in the world and tuck it into my inventory.
 It must have looked like magic.
-When I loaded a few trees, I finally pulled out the 'Glen' and wrote, "We call this an apple."
+After loading away a few trees, I finally pulled out the 'Glen' and wrote, "We call this an apple."

 "Apple."